Skip to content

 Which Antenna Should You Use?

 Different node roles justify different antenna choices.
 For NWIMesh, the decision is mostly about node importance, terrain geometry, and TX power.
+The community repo data broadly agrees with these recommendations.

 Best “Default” Infrastructure Choice

 ALFA 5 dBi → general infrastructure, mixed terrain, predictable behavior.
+Community-verified ✔️.

 Best Choice for SenseCAP P1 / P1 Pro Nodes

 Seeed SenseCAP stock 868–915 antenna → excellent match near ~906 MHz, ideal for low-power solar nodes.
+(Note: Do not confuse with the separate Seeed 318020612 base antenna, which the community repo has flagged as potentially hardware-damaging.)

 When to Use High Gain